Division of Continuing Studies

 The Division of Continuing Studies (DCS) is committed to meeting the needs of adult learners and fostering success through the Bachelor of General Studies (BGS) Degree Program, which builds upon the University of Nebraska at Omaha’s strong academic foundations.
 The Division of Continuing Studies is located in the College of Public Affairs and Community Service (CPACS) and has maintained an office presence at Offutt Air Force Base (AFB) since 1950.

 The Bachelor of General Studies Degree is a flexible, individualized baccalaureate degree program designed especially for the adult learner.
 It is available online, on-campus, or through a combination of online and on-campus classes.
-Awarded to over 23,000 students since 1951, the BGS Degree is one of the nation’s oldest bachelor’s degrees for adult learners age 21 or older and is part of UNO’s longstanding, rich tradition of serving military and veteran students.
+Awarded to over 23,000 students since 1951, the BGS Degree is one of the nation’s oldest bachelor’s degrees for adult learners and is part of UNO’s longstanding, rich tradition of serving military and veteran students.